 Children are eager to have their world and experiences recognized by those they love, and personal attention shows them a positive example of how to treat others.

 They will feel more confident about interacting with social groups and build the self-esteem needed to succeed in school and life.

 A child with special needs perceives the world differently than we do, which might be a difficult concept to grasp for those who are not afflicted in that particular way, so keep in mind that positive reinforcement despite the situation is the difference between scoring a win or suffering from a loss.

 There are clear and definable definitions for each stage of reinforcement.

-• Primary reinforcers are the tangible rewards for good behavior such as an ice cream treat, new book or piggy back ride.
-These are the main rewards for positive outcomes.
+Primary Reinforcers are the tangible rewards for good behavior such as an ice cream treat, new book, or piggyback ride.
+These are the primary rewards for positive outcomes.

-• Intrinsic reinforcement means the child will start to evaluate themselves and their own behavior, and reward themselves in some manner without outside reinforcement.
-As this is not always possible for a child with special needs, it’s important to use as many primary and secondary reinforcers as necessary to get the desired results.
+As this is not always possible for a child with special needs, it’s essential to use as many primary and secondary reinforcers as necessary to get the desired results.

 This entry was posted on Tuesday, November 11th, 2014 at 9:50 pm and is filed under Special Education - Parents View and tagged as .
 You can follow any responses to this entry through the RSS 2.0 feed.